SSiW

 See here on how to obtain the data.

-Abstractness Ratings for Estonian
+Abstractness/Concreteness Ratings for Estonian

 This resource contains a collection of 243,675 Estonian lemmatised words, rated on abstractness.
 These ratings were obtained via the same supervised learning algorithm as the German ratings, but based on translation seeds from English.